Gods-own/Shopify-Challenge-Spacestagram/README.md

-# SHOPIFY CHALLENGE - Frontend Development Winter Intenship 2022
+# SHOPIFY CHALLENGE - Frontend Development Winter Internship 2022

 This is a solution to the [Shopify Challenge for the role of Frontend development intern](https://docs.google.com/document/d/1QlC6htA5SXEl3YruAOkJWj2-0W3w-n0UOzGuJ1EcktQ/edit#heading=h.31w9woubunro).